 To take advantage of the de minimis safe harbor, you must file an election with your tax return each year.
 You must also treat amounts deducted with the safe harbor as currently deductible expenses on your books and records.

 Section 179 of the tax code is similar to bonus depreciation in that it allows you to deduct in one year the entire cost of personal property you use in your business.
 This is called first-year expensing or Section 179 expensing.
 Section 179 may be used to deduct much the same property as bonus depreciation.
 However, bonus depreciation is usually a better choice than the Section 179 deduction because Section 179 is subject to several severe restrictions that don't apply to bonus depreciation.
 For example:

 For more on deducting long-term assets, see Current vs. Capital Expenses.

-Depreciation is a great deal for landlords, so it's crucial that you understand how to calculate and take the deduction.
-See Every Landlord's Tax Deduction Guide for more on the subject of depreciation as well as the alternative of Section 179 expensing.
+Deducting the cost of personal and real property used in rental activities is a great deal for landlords, so it's crucial that you understand how to calculate and take these deductions.
+See Every Landlord's Tax Deduction Guide for more on the regular and bonus depreciation, the de minimis safe harbor, as well as Section 179 expensing.

 Need a lawyer?
 Start here.